Singapore Hokkien Huay Kuan: History

 In the early 19th century, many immigrants from Fujian Province of China came to settle in Southeast Asia, including Singapore.
 These immigrants established several clan associations to address the social needs of this immigrant community.
 The Singapore Hokkien Huay Kuan was the first such organization to be established in 1840 on the grounds of the Thian Hock Keng Temple.
 However, the SHHK also served other members of the Chinese community who came from other parts of China.

 In 1929, the philanthropist Tan Kah Kee became the president of Singapore Hokkien Huay Kuan.
 In 1986, SHHK became one of the seven founding members of the Singapore Federation of Chinese Clan Associations.
-SHHK represented the interests of Hokkien-speaking Chinese Singaporean, while Sam Kiang Huay Kuan catered to those from Zhejiang, Jiangsu, and Jiangxi; the Singapore Hock Chew Association promoted the Fuzhou dialect; the Singapore Kiung Chow Hwee Kuan to Hainanese; Singapore Kwangtung Hui Kuan to Cantonese; Singapore Nanyang Khek Community Guild promoted Hakka culture; and Singapore Teo Chew Poit Ip Huay Kuan for Teochew.
+SHHK represented the interests of Hokkien-speaking Chinese Singaporean, while Sam Kiang Huay Kuan catered to those from Zhejiang, Jiangsu, and Jiangxi; the Singapore Hock Chew Association promoted the Fuzhou dialect; the Singapore Kiung Chow Hwee Kuan to Hainanese; Singapore Kwangtung Hui Kuan to Cantonese; Singapore Nanyang Khek Community Guild promoted Hakka culture; and Singapore Teochew Poit Ip Huay Kuan for Teochew.

 In 2014, the clan moved its headquarters from Telok Ayer Street, where it had been based at for 174 years, to the former premises of Changkat Changi Secondary School.
 Its new headquarters also houses the SHHK-run pre-school and a cultural centre.

+In 2025, the clan celebrated its 185 Years Anniversary.
+In conjunction with the celebration， SHHK (Singapore Hokkien Huay Kuan) held a 185th anniversary charity run and walk on May 18th, 2025, at Nanyang Technological University (NTU)。 Among the more than 800 people who attended, 185 chose the 5km charity run, and about 600 others walked 1.85km around the Yunnan Garden of Nanjing University.
+The Singapore Hokkien Huay Kuan pointed out that the event aims to celebrate their partnership with NTU and all funds raised will be donated to NTU to support education.
+The fundraising target is 1.85 million dollars.